 The only thing missing here is the hashtag #sorrynotsorry

-Contrast these with more proactive conversations, such as the one below from JetBlue:
+Contrast these with more proactive social media engagement, such as the one below from JetBlue:

 Twitter aside, even many company Facebook pages are littered with unanswered customer questions.
-This is particularly problematic for companies that have scheduled their posts weeks, or even months, in advance.
+This is particularly problematic for companies that have scheduled every blog post update or social network status weeks, or even months, in advance.
 Here’s an example, from Social Media Examiner, profiling makeup company Estee Lauder, using a hashtag created by Creative Makeup Director, Tom Pecheux: #TomsTuesdayTip:

 Now, most companies would be content to let the post get its share of likes, shares and comments.
 They would sit idly by, while it racks up those enviable numbers.
 But, Tom takes the time to answer follower questions, like this:

 Don’t forget the social aspect of social media – give your followers insights, behind-the-scenes looks, edge-of-your-seat announcements (before anyone else gets them) or fun quizzes that they can share with friends on their social networks.

 A behind-the-scenes shot of Downton Abbey on Pinterest